wkrzywiec/k8s-helm-helmfile/helm/README.md

 ## Blueprint Helm Charts

-There are 3 types of Helm charts, which will be used to deploy all Kubernetes objects.
+Within this project there are 3 types of Helm charts, which will be used to deploy all Kubernetes objects.

 ### App Helm Chart

 This is a basic Helm chart, necessary to deploy applications (*adminer*, *kanban-ui* & *kanban-app*).
-In order to run those services in the Kubernetes cluster we need to create Deployment & Service for each one of them.
+In order to run those apps in the Kubernetes cluster we need to create Deployment & Service for each one of them.
 This chart is taking care of that - it provides a template for doing that.

 It was created with following command:
 ```bash